hubleto/developer/book/content/pages/component.md

   }
 ```

-Before specifing a form to use in a table component, you can also specify width of the form, like in the example below.
+Before specifing a form to use in a table component, you can also specify the width of the form, like in the example below.
 The width is based on CSS classes defined in `App.css`.

 ```tsx
 getFormModalProps() {